Ipilimumab: Advanced melanoma

-To increase response rate and reduce adverse reactions, various drug combinations are being tested.

 In 2013, a trial was running that compared ipilimumab alone against ipilimumab in combination with nivolumab.
 The response rate (tumours shrinking by at least 30%) was 58% for the combination, 44% for nivolumab alone, and 19% for ipilimumab alone.
-This combination gained FDA approval for melanoma in October 2015.
+This combination gained approval for melanoma by the US Food and Drug Administration in October 2015.

 In March 2014, an open-label, randomized, two agent, single center trial started combining ipilimumab with phosphatidylserine-targeting immunotherapy bavituximab for the treatment of advanced melanoma.
 The number of treated patients in arm A (ipilimumab plus bavituximab) was to be 16, with 8 in arm B (ipilimumab only).
 The trial was terminated in April 2016 due to low enrollment.
 Previous, preclinical studies showed that PS targeting antibodies (such as bavituximab) enhance the anti-tumor activity of anti-CTLA-4 and anti-PD-1 antibodies.
 Tumor growth inhibition correlates with infiltration of immune cells in tumors and induction of adaptive immunity.
 The combination of these mechanisms promotes strong, localized, anti-tumor responses without the side-effects of systemic immune activation.